imagej/imagej.github.io/_pages/plugins/morpholibj.md

     // launch smooth control
     sc = new SmoothControl( univ );

 At the end of the script a dialog is shown to smooth the surfaces at will.
-Each label is added to the 3D scene independently with the nanme "label-X" where X is its label value.
+Each label is added to the 3D scene independently with the name "label-X" where X is its label value.

-{% include thumbnail src='/media/plugins/morpholibj-visualize-labels-in-3d-viewer.png' title='From left to right: input label image, script output, smoothed label surfaces and example of individually translated surfaces in the 3D viewer.'%}
+{% include img align='center' src='morpholibj-visualize-labels-in-3d-viewer' caption='From left to right: input label image, script output, smoothed label surfaces and example of individually translated surfaces in the 3D viewer.' %}

 ## Documentation